openwallet-foundation/owl-agent-test-harness/README.md

 - The general roles of the test participants are:
   - Acme: an enterprise issuer/verifier
   - Bob: a holder/prover
+  - Faber: another enterprise issuer/verifier
   - Mallory: a malicious holder/prover
-  - Other roles are likely to be added, such as Carol (another holder/prover), Faber (another enterprise issuer/verifier) and perhaps even Thing (an IOT device).
+  - Other roles are likely to be added, such as Carol (another holder/prover) and perhaps even Thing (an IOT device).
 - The test harness is the Python [behave](https://behave.readthedocs.io/en/latest/) engine, with the "features" (as they are called in BDD-speak) written in [Gherkin](https://behave.readthedocs.io/en/latest/gherkin.html#gherkin-feature-testing-language) and the feature steps in Python.
 - Dockerfiles are used to package the backchannel and the component under test (an agent or agent framework) into a single container image with a pre-defined set of port mappings.
   - One of the ports is for the test harness to backchannel interface and the rest can be used as needed by the component under test and it's backchannel.